rainxh11/simurgh/README.md

 - 🚥 Execute queries, mutations on a separate worker thread freeing up the main thread using `worker$()`
 - 🚥 Or in server using `server$()`

-## Under the hood:

-`useQuerySignal()`, `useQueryStringSignal()` and `useQueryArraySignal()` track current route url search-params for any changes and vice versa tracks the returned signal state and updates the search-params. it uses Qwik's builtin `useNavigation()` under the hood to navigate to the updated url

 ## Installation

 ```shell